johnib/ravendb-mcp/memory-bank/techContext.md

 - Node.js 16+ installed
 - npm or yarn package manager
 - Access to a RavenDB 7.x instance for testing
-- Authentication credentials (API key, certificate, or username/password)
+- Authentication credentials (certificate for secure mode, or none for non-secured mode)

 ### Local Setup